nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Initial launch

    1. Download the jar file and copy into an empty folder
+   2. Run `java -jar addressbook.jar` in the directory containing the jar file.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   3. Alternatively, double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences